 What about from an employer’s perspective?

 Any employer worth their salt knows that engaged employees outperform those who aren’t.
 They’re more enthusiastic, motivated, thorough, and creative with their solutions, resulting in higher quality work at a faster rate.

-It’s the opposite to burnout – you have a team full of energy who can seemingly take any challenge you lay on them.
+It’s the opposite of burnout – you have a team full of energy who can take any challenge you lay on them.

 This doesn’t just benefit an employee’s regular duties either.
 The more engaged and happy they are in their work, the more likely they are to serve as an advocate for your business when it comes to customers, family, friends, and prospective employees.

-Plus, an engaged team is less likely to squabble or have inner conflict, as everyone should be satisfied with what they’re doing and what everyone else has to do.
+Plus, an engaged team is less likely to squabble or have inner conflict, as everyone is satisfied with what they’re doing and what everyone else has to do.